Table of Contents

 Costs of Assisted Living

 Do you feel your loved one would benefit from assisted living?
 If so, you might be thinking about costs.
-Costs of long-term care can vary depending on the provider and type of care your family member needs, but the Centers for Disease Control and Prevention (CDC) estimates that, on average, an American turning 65 today will incur $138,000 in future long-term care costs.
+Costs of long-term care can vary depending on the provider and type of care your family member needs.
+The annual average cost for long-term care in the U.S. in 2023 ranged from $94,900 (semiprivate room) to $108,405 (private room in a nursing home).2

 These costs have risen over time — and will only continue to rise.
-Depending on your financial situation, assisted living costs can be sizable — especially if you have to pay for care out of pocket.
+Data from the Centers for Medicare & Medicaid Services, out-of-pocket expenditures for nursing home care will increase by 17.7% between 2022 and 2031.3 Depending on your financial situation, assisted living costs can be sizable — especially if you have to pay for care out of pocket.

 Paying for Assisted Living